Fabio53443/blog/_tabs/disclaimer.md

 order: 4
 ---

-> **GDPR and data collection notice** This website uses Google Analytics to gather analytics about its users.
+> **GDPR and data collection notice** This website uses Google Analytics to gather analytics about its readers.
 By visiting it, you agree to this collection.
 {: .prompt-warning }